yadav412/yadav412/README.md

 I am familar with ML and ML is familar with me.
 We nod politely at each other in the hallways. 😅

 💻 Software Systems @SFU
 🧠 Extended Minor in Psychology @SFU
 🚀 Co-Founder @Medpack-Technologies

+🔭 Prev SWE @Persepolis Technologies

 <a align ="center" href="https://www.linkedin.com/in/yadav-singh-39b687236/">
   <img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" />